It’s hard to know which features you actually need and which are useless.

 Audio adds another dimension to your camera recordings.
 This gives you more information and a more complete interpretation of events.
 This is especially useful if something happens and you want to submit footage to the police.

 But audio recording is not legal everywhere.
 That is the reason many security cameras do not have audio recording capability.
-So make sure you research the local laws regarding audio recordings, before you buy an camera system with audio capability.
+So make sure you research the local laws regarding surveillance cameras and audio recordings, before you buy an camera system with audio capability.

 Some systems have two-way audio.
 This lets you speak through the camera, as well as record audio with it.